-I am so conscious in our home we compost all our food scraps, we grow some vegetables and have joined a local organic food co-op with another 20 families to buy most of our fruit and vegetables.
-This change has reduced our plastic waste in our house by quite a lot as it is all bought in bulk directly from the markets and also reduced the cost of our food and bonus it is organic.
-We recycle everything that we can, we recycle all our soft plastics at Coles in the REDcycle program from bread bags, pasta packets, muesli bar wrappers, toy packaging.
+I am so conscious of sustainability in our home.
+We compost all our food scraps, we grow some vegetables and have joined a local organic food co-op with another 20 families to buy most of our fruit and vegetables.
+This change has reduced our plastic waste in our house significantly as the products are purchased in bulk directly from the markets (its also cheaper and organic which is a big bonus for us!).
+We also recycle everything that we can, including recycling all our soft plastics at Coles in the REDcycle program (everything from bread bags to pasta packets and muesli bar wrappers to toy packaging).

-At Bubcarrier we are also now trying to assist with this war on waste, the 3 x 50 metre roll of bubble wrap that we would have once used is now replaced by a small box with Geami WrapPak.
-The Geami WrapPak which is made from sustain-ably sourced brown-patented die cut Kraft paper.
-This package
+At Bubcarrier we are also now trying to assist with this war on waste.
+The 3 x 50 metre roll of bubble wrap that we would have once used is now replaced by a small Geami WrapPak box.
+The Geami WrapPak is made from sustainably sourced brown-patented die cut Kraft paper.

-wrapping has some benefits compared to the bubble wrap that we once used, firstly it is a nice small compact box, it is recyclable and can be composted, and 100% biodegradable , we have reduced our carbon footprint and space we need to store the packaging.
+This package wrapping has some benefits compared to the bubble wrap that we once used.
+It is a nice small compact box that is recyclable, can be composted, and is 100% biodegradable.
+We have reduced our carbon footprint and space required to store the packaging.
 We don't need to use sticky tape either as the wrap doesn't require it.
 We use recycled paper for our packing slips, our mail bags are made from recycled plastic, and the plastic strip that comes off the mail bags are recycled with our plastic bags at Coles in the Redcycle program.